Nathalie-Leenders/nathalie-leenders.github.io/content/posts/microsoftexams-secrets/index.en.md

 **Got your attention?**

-For fundamentals, you can go to Microsoft Learn - Virtual training days and sign up for a virtual session, after which you will get a voucher to take that particular exam for free!
+~~For fundamentals, you can go to Microsoft Learn - Virtual training days and sign up for a virtual session, after which you will get a voucher to take that particular exam for free! ~~

-Take note, the voucher will be valid for 90 days!
-So you have to take exam within that period.<br><br>
+~~Take note, the voucher will be valid for 90 days!
+So you have to take exam within that period.<br><br>~~

+Fundamentals Virtual training, no longer gives out a free voucher per March 2023.

 The other trick, is following Microsoft Ignite (changed in 2023, no more free vouchers), Microsoft Build or other Cloud Tech Challenges.